univention/ucsschool-id-connector/docs/source/admin.rst

 Configure sending side
 ----------------------

-The school authorities configuration must be done through the *UCS\@school ID Connector HTTP API*.
+The school authorities configuration must be done through the  |iIDCH|.
 Do not edit configuration files directly.

 UCS\@school ID Connector HTTP API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The HTTP-API of the *UCS\@school ID Connector* app offers two resources:
+The HTTP-API of the |iIDC| app offers two resources:

 * *queues*: monitoring of queues
 * *school_authorities*: configuration of school authorities